HosseinDvz/Python/Deep-Learning/Regression/README.md

- At the end, the program will ask you about running an experiment or not.
+ In the end, the program will ask you about running an experiment or not.
 There is a function in the codes that does the following: <br/>
-It takes as input the size N of training dataset, the degree d of the model polynomial and noise variance sigma^2, and does the following.
-For the given values of N,d and sigma^2, it loops over M trials (M is 50 in the codes), where each trial is defined as generating a training dataset of size N and noise variance sigma^2 (by calling getData) and then fitting the data to a polynomial of degree d (by calling fitData).
+It takes as input the size N of the training dataset, the degree d of the model, and noise variance sigma^2, and does the following.
+For the given values of N,d, and sigma^2, it loops over M trials (M is 50 in the codes), where each trial is defined as generating a training dataset of size N and noise variance sigma^2 (by calling getData) and then fitting the data to a polynomial of degree d (by calling fitData).
 The computed E_in and E_out are respectively averaged